lupyuen/lupyuen.github.io/src/lvgl.md

 ?*.cimport:10:11.struct__lv_obj_t
 ```

+With this Type Info, we could generate the Zig Wrapper for all LVGL Functions.

 We don't have the Parameter Names though, we might need to parse the ".cimport" file.

 [(More about jq)](https://stedolan.github.io/jq/manual/)